Wadi Rum Nature Tours & Camp

 The first option is to spend a night under the stars, and is our most popular and our personal recommendation for your stay.
 We will take you far into the desert, away from the light of other camps and the village where you will be surrounded by the beauty of the desert.
 It is here that you will spend the night under the stars, where you can clearly see the milky way on moonless nights and a billion stars light up the desert night.
 We can visit several different locations if you stay for multiple nights under the stars and enjoy the night with candle light as the ancient Bedouins have done for generations.

-The third option is our permanent camp which features goat-hair tents for sleeping, and a shared living tent for meals and entertaining.
+The second option is our permanent camp which features goat-hair tents for sleeping, and a shared tent for meals and entertaining.
 At the permanent camp we have bathrooms and kitchen facilities.
 Campfires are present at both camps to keep warm on cold nights, for cooking, and simply for making tea.

 It is your choice to sleep under the stars in the open desert just like the Bedouins have done for years or to enjoy one of our modern tents.
 This is best suited in the warmer months, but can be done at any time of the year.
 In both camps we provide blankets and mattresses, however you may bring your own sleeping bag, although it is not required.
 There is no electricity in the desert, however we have lanterns and candles for the evening.
 This makes for a real authentic Arabian Night!